bjornvester/xjc-gradle-plugin/README.md

 It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).

+It supports project relocation for the build cache (e.g. you move your project to a new path, or make a new copy/clone of it).
+This is especially useful in a CI context, where you might clone PRs and/or branches for a repository in their own locations.

-It supports parallel execution (enabled with "org.gradle.caching=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).
+It supports parallel execution (enabled with "org.gradle.parallel=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).

 ## Configuration
 Apply the plugin ID "com.github.bjornvester.xjc" as documented in the [Gradle Plugin portal page](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc), e.g. like this (for the Groovy DSL):